Brown Butter Peanut M&M Cookies

 Storing & freezing cookies

 - Freeze the baked cookies – line an airtight container or freezer bag with parchment paper.
-Place the cookies in the container or freezer bag, being sure that the parchment paper is protecting the cookies.
-(This will prevent freezer burn!)
-Then, freeze for up to 3 months.
+Place the cookies in the container or bag and freeze for up to 3 months.

-- Freeze the cookie dough – roll the dough into balls and place them on a parchment-lined sheet pan.
-Next, freeze until the dough is completely firm, about 1-2 hours.
+- Freeze the cookie dough – roll the dough into balls and freeze until the dough is completely firm, about 1-2 hours.
 Pop the frozen cookie dough balls in a parchment-lined freezer bag or airtight container.
 Freeze for up to 3 months.
-Also, there’s no reason to defrost before baking!
-Just add 1-2 minutes of extra bake time for a total of 10-11 minutes.
+Also, no need to defrost before baking!
+Just add 1-2 minutes to the bake time.

 The secret to pretty cookies